infinitered/ignite-cookbook/docs/recipes/CircleCIRNSetup.md

 This document shows the steps necessary to set up CircleCI automatic continuous integration testing and automatic Fastlane beta builds upon successfully merging a pull request.

-Note: there is some experimental information about using Github Actions at the end of this article.

 ### First Things First

 1. Write Tests